Lemmas: Generation, Selection, Application: Improving a Prover via Learned Lemma Selection

-\mysubsubsection{Linear vs GNN Model.} The preceding subsections suggest that even a simple linear model can provide useful guidance when features are carefully selected.
-In Table~\ref{tab:modeltype} shows that the GNN --- which processes the formulas directly and has no access to expert designed features --- successfully learns to identify useful lemmas for SGCD and even slightly surpasses the linear model. \texttt{LCL125-1} can only be solved by the GNN-assisted prover, even at extremely large time limits.
+The preceding experiments suggest that even a simple linear model can provide useful guidance when features are carefully selected.
+Table~\ref{tab:modeltype} shows that the GNN --- which processes the formulas directly and has no access to expert designed features --- also successfully learns to identify useful lemmas for \SGCD and even slightly surpasses the linear model. \texttt{LCL125-1} can only be solved by the GNN-assisted prover, even at extremely large time limits.